 - Don’t nap during the day – this confuses our body clock.

-- Cut down on the caffeine – we all have different tolerance levels of caffeine so it’s important to listen to your body and ensure you stop drinking caffeinated drinks well before bed time.
+- Cut down on the caffeine – we all have different tolerance levels of caffeine so it’s important to listen to your body and make sure you stop drinking caffeinated drinks well before bedtime.

-- Try to avoid eating a heavy meal before bed time – similar to alcohol, our bodies have to work hard to digest and process the food which leads to a more disturbed sleep
+- Try to avoid eating a heavy meal before bedtime – similar to alcohol, our bodies have to work hard to digest and process the food which leads to a night of more disturbed sleep.

 - Get outside!
 Natural light helps our bodies know when to sleep and when to wake up.

 - Have a bedtime routine – routines help our mind prepare, and by having a regular routine we are training ourselves to wind down before bed.

 - Don’t watch TV in bed – try and keep your bedroom for sleeping in.
 If you want to watch TV do so in another room.

 Waking during the night is a normal part of sleep, some people can become anxious when they wake during the night which in turn makes it more difficult to drift back off to sleep.
 If you notice yourself waking during the night and struggling to get back to sleep, try keeping a notepad and pen beside your bed and note down any thoughts that are worrying you.
 In doing so, we are acknowledging that this matter is important to us, but that now isn’t an appropriate time to address it and we can look at it in the morning.

 If you are still awake after 30 minutes, get up and move to another room.
 Lying in bed will only build anxiety.
 Try reading a book or listening to some relaxing music, but make sure it’s nothing too stimulating.
 Stay warm and when you feel yourself getting tired again, go back to bed.